MicrosoftDocs/well-architected/well-architected/service-guides/azure-service-fabric-well-architected-framework.md

 > - **Cluster architecture:** Ensure Network Security Groups (NSG) are configured to restrict traffic flow between subnets and node types.
 Ensure that the [correct ports](/azure/service-fabric/service-fabric-best-practices-networking#cluster-networking) are opened for application deployment and workloads.
 > - **Cluster architecture:** When using the Service Fabric Secret Store to distribute secrets, use a separate data encipherment certificate to encrypt the values.
 > - **Cluster architecture:** [Deploy client certificates by adding them to Azure Key Vault](/azure/service-fabric/how-to-managed-cluster-application-secrets) and referencing the URI in your deployment.
-> - **Cluster architecture:** Enable Azure Active Directory integration for your cluster to ensure users can access Service Fabric Explorer using their Azure Active Directory (AAD) credentials.
+> - **Cluster architecture:** Enable Microsoft Entra integration for your cluster to ensure users can access Service Fabric Explorer using their Microsoft Entra credentials.
 Don't distribute the cluster client certificates among users to access Explorer.
-> - **Cluster architecture:** For client authentication, use admin and read-only client certificates and/or AAD authentication.
+> - **Cluster architecture:** For client authentication, use admin and read-only client certificates and/or Microsoft Entra authentication.
 > - **Cluster and workload architectures:** Create a process for monitoring the expiration date of client certificates.
 > - **Cluster and workload architectures:** Maintain separate clusters for development, staging, and production.